bhk/build/example.md

 build system is all about.

-To make things more clear, we can re-issue this command after invoking `make clean`, a target defined by `build.mk` that removes all generated artifacts.
+To make things more clear, we can re-issue this command after invoking `make clean`, a target defined by Minion that removes all generated artifacts.
 (By the way, where *are* these generated artifacts?
 By default, they go somewhere under a directory named ".out", but we ordinarily don't care where they reside, since we identify them by their instance names.)